jschnab/h1b_stats/README.md

 ## Read the data

 To read the data, I implemented the function `read_csv` which takes the input file name as argument.
 Since the user is expected to put the data in the `./input/` folder, I use the `join` function of the `os.path` module so the user can simply type the file name.
-I used the `csv` module from the standard library.

 First, I declare an empty list, which I will fill with lines I read from the `csv` file.
 I open the file using `with ... as ...:` to automatically manage file opening and closing, and use the *utf-8* encoding to prevent errors during file reading.
-Finally, a reader object is declared with the appropriate delimiter (semicolon) and row are iteratively read and added to the previously declared list.
+Finally, a reader object from the `csv` module is declared with the appropriate delimiter (semicolon) and row are iteratively read and added to the previously declared list.
 The function returns the list containing the data in nested lists.
 Each nested list contains one row of the original `csv` file.

 ## Get top occupations or states for certified applications